w3ctag/tag.w3.org/about/tagcodeofconduct.md

 Those who participate in discussions in any of our issue trackers or on our public mailing list must understand and adhere to the guidelines below.

-* Our issue trackers and the www-tag list are forums for the current and potential work items of the TAG.
-Conference announcements, software releases, bugs, general Web architecture discussions and the like are not appropriate for these fora – even if they are related to Web architecture.
+* Our issue trackers are forums for the current and potential work items of the TAG.
+General Web architecture discussions and the like are not appropriate for these fora.
+Please send more general discussion messages to our mailing list.

 * Some issues may be better handled by a specific Working Group; if this is the case, we will ask for discussion to be moved there.

 * The TAG determines what work items we adopt and approve; while we appreciate input from the public, we are under no obligation to adopt or approve any idea.

-* TAG members will read mailing list messages with best effort, but are under no obligation to respond.
+* TAG members will make reasonable efforts to read and respond to mailing list messages.

 * Messages in mailing lists or trackers may cause notifications to thousands of busy people, so please keep them brief and on-topic.
 Refrain from sending long stories, aphorisms, etc., even if you feel that they bolster your argument.